facebook/docusaurus/admin/testing-changes-on-Docusaurus-itself.md

 npm run start
 ```

-If you look in the `website/package.json` file, you will notice that running `start` with `npm run` actually loads the local `start-server.js` file.
+> If you look in the `website/package.json` file, you will notice that running `start` with `npm run` actually executes the local `start-server.js` file.
 This is how you know you are running with local code.

 ### Observing changes